DavidDragonsage/FooocusPlus/fooocusplus_log.md

 * System Information now displays the Gradio version
   * removed the Gradio footer as it was conveying no useful information
 * Tech Note: "special" enhanced.toolbox CSS moved to standard style.css file
+* Release Date: December 23rd, 2025<br/>
+* Hotfix3: Added "Clear Favorites" to the Favorite Preset Control accordion
+  * the new Favorite Preset Control accordion is located under the Extras tab
+  * removed the preset_bar_category_tracking option from config parameters
+  * added release dates to all FooocusPlus versions, if applicable
 * Hotfix2: Re-enabled the Preset Bar checkbox & reformatted the checkbox row
   * under the Metadata tab, linked to the Image Regeneration Wiki article
 * Hotfix1: Fixed a bug with Upscale/Variation & Describe